sazeda1/Css_prac/README.md

 Saturation is a percentage value, 0% means a shade of gray, and 100% is the full color.

 Lightness is also a percentage, 0% is black, 50% is neither light or dark, 100% is white

+When using the shorthand property the order of the property values is: background-color background-image background-repeat background-attachment background-position
+It does not matter if one of the property values is missing, as long as the other ones are in this order.
+Note that we do not use the background-attachment property in the examples above, as it does not have a value.